Corpus Prevalence of Multiple-Choice Question Options

 In order to retrieve passages relevant to a given MCQ, we leverage semantic similarity between the MCQ options and the passages in the corpus.
-For this, relying on textual embeddings instead of n-gram frequency is preferable, as the former better capture conceptual nuance, for example capturing the equivalence between \enquote{flu} and \enquote{influenza}.
-Specifically, we use Cohere's \enquote{Embed v3}~\cite{cohereEmbedv3} model to compute textual embeddings for each passage in the corpus and the combined options of each MCQ (e.g., \enquote{Paris Tallinn Antananarivo}).
-We only use the combined options as the retrieval query, excluding the question stem, as to measure out-of-context, instead of in-context availability.
-This choice also reduces the bias towards the correct answer: building on the earlier example, the presence of \enquote{France} in the query will lead to the retrieval of more passages related to Paris, thus obstructing its genuine availability.
-It is worth noting that the presence of the co-options during retrieval still offer some context, albeit less than the presence of the question stem.
-We explore the effect of the retrieval query in more detail in Section~\ref{sec:in_and_out_of_context_availability}.
-Lastly, we also explore the effect of the number of passages retrieved, by retrieving $20$ or $60$ passages for each MCQ.
+For this, relying on textual embeddings instead of n-gram frequency is preferable, as the former are more flexible and better capture conceptual nuance, for example capturing the equivalence between \enquote{flu} and \enquote{influenza}.
+Specifically, we use Cohere's \enquote{Embed v3}~\citep{cohereEmbedv3} model to compute textual embeddings for each passage in the corpus and the combined options of each MCQ (e.g., \enquote{Paris Tallinn Antananarivo}).
+We only use the combined options as the retrieval query, excluding the question stem, as to measure out-of-context, instead of in-context prevalence.
+This choice also reduces the bias towards the correct answer: building on the earlier example, the presence of \enquote{France} in the query will lead to the retrieval of more passages related to Paris, thus obstructing its genuine corpus prevalence.
+It is worth noting that the presence of all options during retrieval still offer some context, albeit less than the presence of the question stem.
+We explore the effect of the retrieval query in more detail in \ref{sec:in_context_prevalence}.
+Lastly, in \ref{sec:number_of_retrieved_passages} we also explore the effect of the number of passages retrieved, by retrieving between $1$ and $25$ passages for each MCQ.
 This allows us to evaluate the robustness of our methodology against the imbalance of certain domains in corpora (e.g., general geography content is significantly more prevalent than specialised immunopharmacology).
 An alternative approach to retrieving a pre-determined number of passages is to use a semantic similarity threshold.
 However, we avoid this approach because an optimal threshold is typically domain- and question-specific, making it difficult to set dynamically.